Atharva4899/BookResellingPlatform/README.md

 # BookResellingPlatform

-This a project which facilitates students of a college to buy and sell books from each other, in a few easy steps.
+This is a project which facilitates students of a college to buy and sell books from each other, in a few easy steps.

 Technology used: HTML-CSS as front-end; Java, Javascript & JSP; MySQL
 Dependancies: TomCat Server, MySQL server, an IDE like Eclipse, mysql-connector-java-8.0.17.jar, jstl.jar, standard.jar